jbrucker/guessing-game/README.md

 What to do with those events?
 Your application has to provides **event handlers** (methods) for UI events your app is interested in.
 Using SceneBuilder, you can specify what *events* should be handled by what *methods* in the controller.

 In the example code, the controller has methods `button1Press` and `button2Press` (you can use any names).
-If you open the GameUI form in SceneBuilder, select button1, and open the "Code" toolbox, you will see that the "On Action" event handler for button1 is the `button1Press` method.
+In the GameUI form, it specifies that the "action event" handler for button1 is `button1press` and for button2 it is `button2press`.
+Open the GameUI form using *SceneBuilder*, select button1, and open the "Code" toolbox; you will see that the "On Action" event handler for button1 is the `button1Press` method (it also shows what other events are available).
 The result is:

 | Component | Event        | Event Handler in the Controller  |
 |:----------|--------------|:-------------------------------|